 • Continuous learning is a hallmark of great HR leaders, so look out for degrees, short courses, diplomas, lectures, and online learning opportunities to help you upskill your (and your team’s) knowledge.

-2. Embrace data
+4. Embrace data and technology

 Reliance on SaaS technologies has skyrocketed as more and more organizations adopt remote and hybrid work structures.
 This increased dependence on tech has led to greater collaboration between HR and IT.
 Organizations must integrate people processes that collect and analyze data to drive strategic business decisions and improve overall performance.